zyberg2091/zyberg2091/readme.md

 # Hey there<img src="https://raw.githubusercontent.com/arnoob16/arnoob16/master/wave.gif" width="30px"><br>I am Shubham Kumar.

-## I am Shubham Kumar, an AI/ML developer and researcher .
+## An AI/ML developer and researcher .
 I like to work on cool projects with AI which have an impact in our day to day lives .
 I am currently pursuing my Bachelor's in Computer Science and I am in my 3rd year.

 ---